lzim/teampsd/resources/training_guides/r/markdown.md

 ### 7. Bulleted Lists
-To create numbered lists, use dashes followed by a carriage return per bullet item.
+To create numbered lists, use dashes followed by a space before the text, with a carriage return per bullet item.
 To create multiple levels, in the list add 3 spaces before the number for each new level.

 #### Code View: